ibm-cloud-docs/assistant/webhook-log.md

 1. In the **Secret** field, add a token to pass with the request that can be used to authenticate with the external service.

-    The secret must be specified as a text string, such as `purpleunicorn`.
-It cannot be a context variable.
+    The secret must be specified as a text string, such as `purple unicorn`.
+Maximum length is 1,024 characters.
+You cannot specify a context variable.

     It is the responsibility of the external service to check for and verify the secret.
 If the external service does not require a secret, you can leave this field empty.

+    It is the responsibility of the external service to check for and verify the secret.
+If the external service does not require a token, specify any string you want.
+You cannot leave this field empty.

 1. In the Headers section, add any headers that you want to pass to the service one at a time by clicking **Add header**.

+    The service automatically sends an `Authorization` header with a JWT; you do not need to add one.

 Your webhook details are saved automatically.